TheIconfactory/Tapestry/Documentation/API.md

 A `LinkAttachment` can also be created automatically.
 Tapestry will check the first link in the first paragraph and show the preview card in the timeline if the link contains Open Graph information.

-This behavior can be disabled with `"providesAttachments": true` in `plugin-config.json`.
+This behavior can be disabled with `"provides_attachments": true` in `plugin-config.json`.
 The Mastodon plug-in is an example of where this is used because its API provides attachments directly in the payload.